CSMfan/Morse-Code-Keyboard/docs/info.md

 ## How to test

-Turn switches 1-8 to see which lights turn on or off
+Turn switches 1-8 to see which lights in the number display turn on or off

+Ex:If 1,2 is turned off and 3,4,5,6,7,8 are turned on then the 1st light in the number display is turned off and the 2nd,3rd,and 4th are turned on

 ## External hardware